 Nonetheless, embracing these new paradigms can be a difficult process.
 On top of the event-driven paradigm, you must master the new concepts of active objects, hierarchical state machines, elements of object-oriented programming, modeling and some UML notation.
 When done improperly, a pseudo-"reactive" approach can fail miserably, at considerable cost to your company.

-This 2- to 3-day training uses hands-on exercises combined with instruction to illustrate the concepts underlying the QP active object frameworks and how they are applied in embedded systems programming requiring hard real-time performance.
-Upon completion of the two-day training, participants have good understanding of event-driven systems, skills in designing and implementing UML state machines manually in C or C++ and graphically with the QM modeling tool, and the ability to build their own QP applications.
-Additionally, upon completion of the three-day training, participants gain understanding of the real-time kernel options built-into the QP frameworks, learn how to reuse behavior with sub-machines, find out how to apply software tracing to debug and optimize their event-driven code and how to apply unit testing to active objects and state machines.
+This 3-day training uses hands-on exercises combined with instruction to illustrate the concepts underlying the QP real-time frameworks and how they are applied in embedded systems programming requiring hard real-time performance.
+Upon completion of the training, participants have good understanding of event-driven systems, skills in designing and implementing UML state machines manually in C or C++ and graphically with the QM modeling tool, and the ability to build their own QP applications.
+Additionally, participants gain understanding of the real-time kernel options built-into the QP frameworks, learn how to reuse behavior with sub-machines, find out how to apply software tracing to debug and optimize their event-driven code and how to apply unit testing to active objects and state machines.

 Session 1A — Active objects:

 This session is designed to help engineers through the paradigm shift from the traditional sequential programming to the modern event-driven programming with active objects.
 The session covers encapsulation for concurrency, inversion of control, blocking versus non-blocking code, run-to-completion (RTC) execution, asynchronous event passing and the role of state machines.

 This session explains state machine concepts, the UML notation and the semantics, including hierarchical state nesting, entry/exit actions, internal transitions, etc. The session culminates with the design of a hierarchical state machine in QM followed by automatic code generation, building, and executing the code.